-I am looking forward to taking my daughter on a Rhine River Cruise this fall.
+I took my daughter on a Rhine River Cruise in the fall of 2021.
 We had been starting to plan a trip in 2020 but had to put our plans on hold because of the pandemic.
-We will be sailing from Basel, Switzerland to Amsterdam in the Netherlands, traveling through France and Germany on the AmaSerena.
+Our itinerary took us from Basel, Switzerland to Amsterdam in the Netherlands, traveling through France and Germany on the AmaSerena.
+As it turned out, the river water levels were low, but the AmaWaterways found some creative solutions.

 For this trip, I chose a cruise with AmaWaterways.
 On an AmaWaterways cruise, you can choose from a selection of amazing tours, all of which highlight a unique aspect of Europe.
 With 25 incredible river cruise options throughout Europe, it can be a tough decision.
 The itinerary we chose is Castles & Swiss Alps, but there are many others to choose from.